canpesc/common-digital-layout/README.md

-# common-pdf-layout
-PESC Transcript Common PDF Layout
+# PESC Transcript Common Digital Layout

 A toolkit to help users of the PESC transcript standards generate PDFs of transcripts they send/receive to facilitate an easy-to-read and easy-to-print layout.